caovd/det-fastfold-inference/README.md

 # det-fastfold-inference
 Run FastFold inference uing HPE Machine Learning Development Environment (aka MLDE)

+Advantages of running training/inference processes on MLDE:

+- **Simplified environment setting**: Set up a shell config file shell.yaml that provides a readily built docker image by Determined AI (aka MLDE) and available on DockerHub.
+These docker images are frequently released and users just need to pick and choose the right image which, in this example, requires CUDA 11.3 and Pytorch >= 1.12.

+- **Containerised environment**: Process environment is isolated from the host OS, so users do have constraint with upgrading/downgrading packages

+- **Automated GPU resource procurement** by defining slots number in a config file

+- **Automated SSH** to the launched shell environment without the need to manually setup and manage credentials when connecting to a remote cluster

-# Ref:
+# References:
 1. [FastFold github repo](https://github.com/hpcaitech/FastFold/tree/main)
 2. [How to start a shell in MLDE](https://hpe-mlde.determined.ai/latest/tools/cli/commands-and-shells.html#shells)

 # Method
 ## Step 1: Launch a MDLE shell
 ### 1.1 Start a MLDE shell.

-Set up a shell config file shell.yaml that provides a readily built docker image by Determined AI and available on DockerHub

 ```yaml
 description: fastfold-inference